3yakuya/Quantum-Shell/README.md

 should help you see how it is built and how to use it.

 There is also some solid docummentation to find in this project (currently available in Polish.)
-One of the documents contains a theoretical introduction ("Wstep") while the other one describes the architecture and solutions used in the application ("Emulator Komputera Kwantowego".)
+One paper contains a theoretical introduction ("Wstep") while the other one describes the architecture and solutions used in the application ("Emulator Komputera Kwantowego".)

 Feel free to use it.